isabella232/dynamic-media-classic.en-1/help/application-setup.md

 >[!NOTE]
 >
->**Flash Viewers End-of-Life Notice** - Effective January 31, 2017, Adobe Scene7 Publishing System officially ended support for the Flash viewer platform.
+>**Flash Viewers End-of-Life Notice** - Effective January 31, 2017, Adobe Dynamic Media Classic officially ended support for the Flash viewer platform.
 For more information about this important change, see the following FAQ website: [https://docs.adobe.com/content/docs/en/aem/6-1/administer/integration/marketing-cloud/scene7/flash-eol.html](https://docs.adobe.com/content/docs/en/aem/6-1/administer/integration/marketing-cloud/scene7/flash-eol.html).

 A *Viewer Preset* is a collection of settings that determine how users view rich-media assets on their computer screens and mobile devices.
 As an administrator, you can create Viewer Presets.
 Settings are available for an array of viewer configuration options.
 For example, you can change the viewer display size, zoom behavior, color schemes, borders, and fonts.